josephrexme/josephrex.me/content/posts/2022-04-11-journey-to-my-first-home.md

 these kind of apartments FACE-ME-I-SLAP-YOU where up to 10 units share a single bathroom[^1].

 Luckily, my first place of residence in the US was in a nice neighborhood, with an awesome landlord.
-I had met my him through Facebook while I was in Nigeria planning my travel.
-Being in a country with no family and having a landlord that was willing to discount my rent in exchange for me watering the plants and taking the trash to the curb.
-He also gave me a used air conditioner when summer heat was unbearable.
+I had met him through Facebook while I was in Nigeria planning my travel.
+Being in a country with no family and having a landlord that was willing to discount my rent in exchange for me watering the plants and taking the trash to the curb was such a gift.
+He also gave me a used air conditioner for free when summer heat was unbearable.

-It feels unreal to think all that journey led here so I'm grateful for every one that has played a role in that.
+It feels unreal to think all that journey led here so I'm grateful for everyone that has played a role in that.
 Now I guess I'm a homeowner?
-Can't wait to turn this home into another art medium through remodeling and decorations.
+I can't wait to turn this home into another art medium through remodeling and decorations.

 [^1]: You are probably trying to picture what this looks like if you've never lived in Nigeria.
 I'm